grasmann/VermintideModManager/readme.txt

 Unzip / put vmm.exe and dlls where ever you want.
 Put the files of the mod framework into a "mod" subfolder.
+If you want the program to install updates automatically and restart extract Updater.exe as well.

 Usage: